ns1/ns1-python/doc/configuration.rst

 =============

 Configuring the SDK can be done programmatically and/or via loading (and saving) simple JSON text configuration files.
-At a minimum, the NSONE API key to access the REST API must be specified.
+At a minimum, the NS1 API key to access the REST API must be specified.